Mission: Impossible – Ghost Protocol: Plot

 IMF agent Trevor Hanaway is killed in Budapest by assassin Sabine Moreau, who steals Russian nuclear launch codes to sell to a man named "Cobalt".
-IMF agent Ethan Hunt is extracted from a Moscow prison, along with an asset named Bogdan, by Hanaway's handler and girlfriend Jane Carter and newly-promoted field agent Benji Dunn.
+IMF agent Ethan Hunt is extracted from a Moscow prison, along with an asset named Bogdan, by Hanaway's handler and girlfriend, Jane Carter, and newly promoted field agent Benji Dunn.
 The team is ordered to infiltrate the Kremlin for information on Cobalt.
-While they are inside, Cobalt blows the team's cover and they escape before a bomb destroys much of the Kremlin.
-Jane and Benji escape, but Ethan is arrested by SVR agent Anatoly Sidorov and is blamed for the bombing.
+While they are inside, Cobalt blows the team's cover, and they escape before a bomb destroys the Kremlin.
+Ethan is arrested by SVR agent Anatoly Sidorov and is blamed for the bombing.

-Ethan escapes and meets with the IMF Secretary, who is in Moscow with analyst William Brandt.
+Ethan escapes and meets with the IMF Secretary in Moscow with analyst William Brandt.
 Brandt identifies Cobalt as Kurt Hendricks, a strategist seeking nuclear war between the U.S. and Russia.
 They determine that Hendricks bombed the Kremlin to cover his theft of a Russian launch control device.
-The Secretary explains that the President has initiated "Ghost Protocol", disavowing the entire IMF.
-He instead orders Ethan to continue pursuing Cobalt before they are suddenly attacked by Sidorov's forces and the Secretary is killed.
+The Secretary explains that the President has initiated the "Ghost Protocol", disavowing the IMF.
+He secretly orders Ethan to continue pursuing Cobalt before being killed in an ambush by Sidorov's forces.
 Ethan escapes with Brandt and regroups with Jane and Benji.
-They plan to infiltrate a meeting between Hendricks' associate, Wistrom, and Moreau at the Burj Khalifa in Dubai where Wistrom will buy the stolen launch codes.
-Wistrom is accompanied by Leonid Lisenker, a Polish cryptographer who is blackmailed by Hendricks to authenticate the codes.
+They plan to infiltrate a meeting between Hendricks's associate, Wistrom, and Moreau at the Burj Khalifa in Dubai, where Wistrom will buy the stolen launch codes.

-The IMF team plans to intercept the codes by faking two meetings: Ethan and Brandt posing as Wistrom and Lisenker to receive the codes from the real Moreau while, one floor away, Jane poses as Moreau, passing counterfeit ones to the real Wistrom and Lisenker.
-However, because of Lisenker's ability to identify fakes, they are forced to give the real codes, relying on radioactive isotopes on the paper to track Wistrom afterwards.
-Completing the buy, Wistrom murders Lisenker while Moreau, having deduced that the buy is a setup, attempts to escape, but inadvertently gets into a fight with Jane, who kicks her out a window to her death.
-Sidorov nearly apprehends Ethan, whom he knocks down.
+The team plans to intercept the codes by faking two meetings: Ethan and Brandt posing as Wistrom and Leonid Lisenker, a cryptographer, to receive the codes from Moreau; Jane poses as Moreau, passing counterfeit codes to the real Wistrom and Lisenker.
+They are forced to give the actual codes when they discover that Lisenker can immediately authenticate them, relying on radioactive isotopes on the paper to track Wistrom afterward.
+Completing the buy, Wistrom double-crosses and murders Lisenker.
+Having deduced that the buy is a setup, Moreau attempts to flee, but Jane intercepts her.
+When Moreau attacks Benji while trying to escape, an enraged Jane breaks her promise to Ethan earlier about fighting assets and attacks Moreau.
+Brandt overhears the gunfire and rushes into the room but fails to stop Jane from killing Moreau.
+Sidorov attempts but fails to apprehend Ethan, who flees the Burj Khalifa and pursues Wistrom.